In this blog, I share tools, techniques and tips that I’ve picked up since beginning my coaching career in 2005.

 One of my personal examples below,

-These techniques are fresh, new and fun.
-It’s a great way to be able to program your own emotional happiness and live in happy positive memories.
+They a great way to be able to program your own emotional happiness and live within happy positive memories.

 To health, happiness and “Strength for Life”,